CentroEPiaggio/vito-robot/README.md

     * [KUKA LWR](https://github.com/CentroEPiaggio/kuka-lwr.git)
     * [KIT Head](https://github.com/CentroEPiaggio/kit-head.git)

-- For simulation, you need [Gazebo4](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=4.0&cat=install) or later, and also to clone the forked repositories regarding:
+- For simulation, you need [Gazebo4](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=4.0&cat=install) or later to install `sudo apt-get install ros-indigo-gazebo4-ros` only.
+Additionally, you need to clone the forked repositories regarding:
     * [gazebo_ros_packages](https://github.com/CentroEPiaggio/gazebo_ros_pkgs.git)
     * [ros_control](https://github.com/CentroEPiaggio/ros_control.git)

     IMPORTANT: all repos above must be checked out to the `multi-robot-test` branch.

 - For the real scenario, you need to perform camera-robot calibration.
 We provide a [calibration](https://github.com/CentroEPiaggio/calibration.git) package that can help you to do that.
 However, other method that provides where the cameras (asus and two eyes of the KIT head) are w.r.t. the world is valid.